-Scientists from the International Research Institute of Intellectual Materials of SFedU have created unique nanoparticles based on europium-doped calcium fluoride (CaF₂:Eu), which could revolutionize the treatment of oncological diseases.
-These particles have an amazing property: when irradiated with X-rays, they emit light in the visible range, which opens up new possibilities for photodynamic therapy (PDT).
+Scientists from the International Research Institute of Intellectual Materials of SFedU have created unique nanoparticles based on europium-doped calcium fluoride (CaF₂:Eu), which can make a breakthrough in the treatment of oncological diseases.
+These particles have an amazing property: when irradiated with X-rays, they emit light in the visible range, which opens up new opportunities for photodynamic therapy (PDT).

 PDT is a method in which photosensitizers, under the influence of light, generate reactive oxygen species that destroy cancer cells.
 However, ordinary light does not penetrate deep into tissues, which limits the use of PDT to only superficial tumors.
 The new nanoparticles solve this problem by converting X-ray radiation into visible light directly inside the body.